bigredwill/Mancala/README.md

 If if you didn't do any project on a particular day, leave the line blank.

 __Team Report__
-+The team leader writes no more than 10 lines of summary stating:
++ The team leader writes no more than 10 lines of summary stating:
  1. Weekly achievements.
  2. Issues that need to be resolved next week.